8secz-johndpope/Capme/README.md

 # Capme
-Welcome to Capme the app where your friends craft the wittiest, funniest, and best captions for your images.
+Welcome to Capme!
+Capme is the app where your friends craft the wittiest, funniest, and best captions for your images.
 Whether you have an explotable image from a movie or an embarassing moment, or want to refine your posts before you publish them, Capme is the app for you.

 ## Steps To Initialize Your Dev Environment:<br/>
 1) Accept the request to collaborate on the repository (Found in your email)<br/>